Huguenots: Civil wars

 The French Wars of Religion began with the Massacre of Vassy on 1 March 1562, when dozens (some sources say hundreds) of Huguenots were killed, and about 200 were wounded.
 It was in this year that some Huguenots destroyed the tomb and remains of Saint Irenaeus (d.
 202), an early Church father and bishop who was a disciple of Polycarp.
-The Michelade by Huguenotes against Catholics was later on 29 September 1567.
+The Michelade by Huguenots against Catholics was later on 29 September 1567.

 St. Bartholomew's Day massacre

 The St. Bartholomew's Day massacre of French Protestants (1572).
 It was the climax of the French Wars of Religion, which were brought to an end by the Edict of Nantes (1598).
 In 1620, persecution was renewed and continued until the French Revolution in 1789.

-In what became known as the St. Bartholomew's Day massacre of 24 August – 3 October 1572, Catholics killed thousands of Huguenots in Paris and similar massacres took place in other towns in the following weeks.
+In what became known as the St. Bartholomew's Day massacre of 24 August to 3 October 1572, Catholics killed thousands of Huguenots in Paris and similar massacres took place in other towns in the following weeks.
 The main provincial towns and cities experiencing massacres were Aix, Bordeaux, Bourges, Lyon, Meaux, Orléans, Rouen, Toulouse, and Troyes.

-Although the exact number of fatalities throughout the country is not known, on 23–24 August, between 2,000 and 3,000 Protestants were killed in Paris and a further 3,000 to 7,000 more in the French provinces.
+Although the exact number of fatalities throughout the country is not known, on 23 or 24 August, between 2,000 and 3,000 Protestants were killed in Paris and a further 3,000 to 7,000 more in the French provinces.
 By 17 September, almost 25,000 Protestants had been massacred in Paris alone.
 Beyond Paris, the killings continued until 3 October.
 An amnesty granted in 1573 pardoned the perpetrators.
 Following the killings many Protestants fled to the Kentish coast among other places.